-2. Check the Attic
+2. Check the attic for family keepsakes

 US Census abbreviations

-4. Locate your Ancestor's Place of Origin
+4. Locate your ancestor's place of origin

 Keep in mind that passenger lists are often kept in the country which your ancestor departed.
 If you have a general idea of when your ancestor immigrated, you can browse ship records by time period to try to lcoate them.